aaronparker/aaronparker.github.io/_posts/2007-05-22-diary-of-an-exchange-2007-upgrade-part-1.md

 ---
 <img src="http://stealthpuppy.com/wp-content/uploads/2007/05/exchange4.png" alt="" align="left" />Dear Diary,

 I am currently in the process of upgrading an Exchange Server 2003 organisation to Exchange Server 2007, so I thought it might be a good idea to tell you about my experience whilst I perform the upgrade.
-This will mostly be in point format but I&#8217;ll expand on some points where required.
+This will mostly be in point format but I'll expand on some points where required.

 **Where Are We At?**